StylishThemes/GitHub-Dark/README.markdown

   * The select contains all themes with syntax highlighting for Ace editor themes
   * Not all syntax highlighting themes are supported for code views!
 So far only Twilight & Solarized Dark themes are fully supported.
 * Gist: Fix code view hover highlight

-#### Version 1.11.1 (11/13/2014)

-* Userstyles has increased its size limit to 200k!
-  * Language colors: removed and restored to get it under 100k
-  * Shadow: text & box shadow selectors modified then restored.
-* Diffs: #181818 background.